Torfkopp/masterarbeit/chapters/experiment.typ

 = Experiment setup
-- 16 different experiments
+In total, 16 different experiments were conducted:
-  - 4 scenarios x (3 NAS methods + baseline)
+Every NAS method as well as a baseline were tested in four different scenarios.

 == Scenarios
+In every scenario, the ai agent is tasked with keeping the power grid stable.
+A reactive power controller, realised as a muscle in palaestrAI and thus named reactive power muscle (RPM), is also present in every scenario.
+The four scenarios differ in the grid model used and the usage of COHDARL.
+COHDARL is a distributed heuristic that applies self-organization mechanisms to optimize a global, shared objective.
+It is used to optimize the scheduling of energy resources in virtual power plants and operates by representing each distributed energy resource as a self-interested agent, allowing both global scheduling objectives and individual local objectives to be efficiently integrated into a distributed coordination paradigm @hinrichs2017distributed.

 #emph[Scenario 1: CIGRE + RPM] \
-As a grid model, the CIGRE Medium Voltage grid model is used @rudion2006cigre.
-The model is depicted in @cigre.
+As a grid model, the CIGRE Medium Voltage grid model is used @rudion2006cigre; a model is depicted in @cigre.
-A Reactive Power Muscle (RPM) is used to control the grid.

 #emph[Scenario 2: CIGRE + RPM + COHDARL] \
 Same as scenario 1, but with the addition of COHDARL.
-COHDARL is ...

 #emph[Scenario 3: BHV + RPM] \
 Like scenario 1, but instead of the CIGRE model, a model of Bremerhaven's Medium Voltage grid is used.